naturepoems/naturepoems/quotes/Nature Poetry in the British Romantic Period (1800–1850)/William Wordsworth/index.md

 ---
 layout: author
 title: William Wordsworth
-description: "A central figure in the Romantic movement, Wordsworth is best known for his emphasis on nature and the beauty of the English countryside, often reflecting on the connection between humanity and the natural world in poems like 'Lines Composed a Few Miles Above Tintern Abbey.'"
+description: "Wordsworth is one of the central figures of the Romantic movement, renowned for his profound depiction of nature and the human experience within it.
+His collection 'Lyrical Ballads', co-authored with Samuel Taylor Coleridge, is seminal in establishing nature poetry's themes."
 subject: "Nature Poetry in the British Romantic Period (1800–1850)"
 parent: Nature Poetry in the British Romantic Period (1800–1850)
 permalink: /Nature Poetry in the British Romantic Period (1800–1850)/William Wordsworth/